WHAT IS AN OPTOMETRIST?

 Like most admissions committees, Optometry Schools are looking for "well-rounded" applicants.
 This will include your extracurricular, volunteering, leadership and clinical experiences.
 Below are a list of suggestions for experience.
 Visit the links in the additional resources section at the bottom of this page for more information.
-Students interested in becoming an Opthamologist will need to attend Medical School and should visit the Pre-Medical Studies page.
+Students interested in becoming an Ophthalmologist will need to attend Medical School and should visit the Pre-Medical Studies page.

 - Shadowing Optometrists and Ophthalmologists